Cybercrime Escalation: How Municipal Governments Can Combat Rising Threats

 What role should a managed IT provider play in municipal cybersecurity?

-Managed IT providers (MSPs) act as extended security teams for municipalities that cannot afford dedicated CISO roles.
+Managed IT providers (MSPs) act as extended security teams for municipalities that can’t afford dedicated CISO roles.
 A qualified MSP provides 24/7 monitoring, patch management, threat detection, incident response, and staff training.
 Look for MSPs with municipal experience, CISSP-certified staff, CIS Controls alignment, and cyber insurance.
 This model costs $5,000–$15,000 monthly versus $120,000+ for a full-time security analyst.

 How should municipalities respond to a ransomware attack?

 Follow your incident response plan: declare an incident, activate your war room, engage your MSP or incident response team, isolate affected systems, preserve forensic evidence, and notify stakeholders per legal requirements.
-Do not pay without consulting your insurance provider and legal counsel.
+Don’t pay without consulting your insurance provider and legal counsel.
 Engage law enforcement immediately.
 Focus on recovery using offline backups rather than complying with attacker demands.
 Communicate transparently with the public.

 What are the biggest cybersecurity threats facing Canadian municipalities?